newrelic/terraform-provider-newrelic/website/docs/d/group.html.markdown

 # Data Source: newrelic\_group

-The `newrelic_group` data source allows users to search for a group by its name and retrieve the ID of the matching group and other associated attributes.
+The `newrelic_group` data source helps search for a group by its name and retrieve the ID of the matching group and other associated attributes.

 ## Example Usage

-The below example illustrates fetching a group's ID (and IDs of users who belong to the group, if any) using the required arguments.
+The below example illustrates fetching the ID of a group (and IDs of users who belong to the group, if any) using the required arguments.

 ```hcl
 data "newrelic_authentication_domain" "foo" {